 Cons: some baskets may require a quick peek to verify where they are and the course is split from one half of the resort to the other.

-Other Thoughts: some modifications may need to be made of the pars for each basket. all par 4s are really par 3s and the par 5s are par 4. if you dont have any disks you can rent them from the sport hut for $15. i suggest playing this course for the experience of being on the property.
+Other Thoughts: some modifications may need to be made of the pars for each basket. all par 4s are really par 3s and the par 5s are par 4. if you don't have any disks you can rent them from the sport hut for $15.

 1 of 6 people found this review helpful.